uc-cdis/fence/docs/google_architecture.md

    * ElIf the service account is not registered/being registered and is a member on the project:
       * check: `owned_by_project`

 Service Accounts are validated according to this logic regardless of whether or not it is during Service Account registration or the `google-manage-user-registrations` cronjob.
-However, during the cronjob validation, service accounts are validated before the project is validated.
+However, during the cronjob validation, registered service accounts are validated before their respective project is validated.

+The Service Accounts are validated first in the cronjob so that if multiple SA's are registered and only one is non-conforming, we can remove that single account without invalidating the entire project.
+If the project as a whole is invalid, we must remove all SAs though.

 ---